Updated March 2026

 A number that helps quantify demand vs supply is the month's supply of inventory (MSI.)
 It combines the inventory and number of listings.
 The MSI represents how many months it would take to sell all the homes on the market based on its current sales pace (the demand).
 An MSI of under 5 usually reflects a seller’s market, 5-7 a balanced market, and > 7 a buyer’s market.

-This is about where it has been for most of the year, between 3-5.
+This is slightly higher than where it has been for most of the year, between 3-5.
 Of course, when you look at submarkets in Philadelphia, there are differences when you compare zip codes.
-The MSI at the end of September in zip code 19107 was 9.6, indicative of a buyer’s market.
-In 19118, the MSI was 3.1 which leans more towards a seller’s market.
+The MSI at the end of March in zip code 19107 was 16.1, indicative of a buyer’s market.
+In 19147, the MSI was 3.7 which leans more towards a seller’s market.

 In those areas with higher MSI numbers, it’s more likely that seller’s assists and home sale contingencies are accepted in contracts.
 In areas with lower MSI numbers, it’s more likely to encounter a bidding war.